"The amphibian chorus in the rain forest on El Yunque

 from other islands, like Saint John and Saint Thomas, where it apparently succumbed to habitat destruction.

-Puerto Rican red-eyed frog, Eleutherodactylus antillensis.
+Puerto Rican red-eyed frogs, Eleutherodactylus antillensis.

 First photograph: male, Carolina, north-eastern Puerto Rico.